Tom Pickard’s Winter Migrants Carcanet (2016) and Fiends Fell (Flood Editions 2017)

 Winter Migrants contains extracts from Fiends Fell Journal, a mix of prose with poetry.

 A year later (2017) and Fiends Fell has been published by Flood Editions.
-The blurb says it charts a single year out of decade spent ‘on a bare hilltop near the English-Scottish border’.
+The blurb says it charts a single year out of a decade spent ‘on a bare hilltop near the English-Scottish border’.
 It contains ‘Fiends’ Fell Journal’ and ‘Lark and Merlin’.

 Journals are dodgy things.
 The journals of poets have to compete with Coleridge’s and that’s a non-starter.
-The range of possible reasons for reader disappoint is vast.
+The range of possible reasons for reader disappointment is vast.
 You are being invited to stare over the author’s shoulder and share his or her navel gazing.
 There is an explicit invitation to voyeurism and your willful indulgence in it might not be healthy or edifying.

 The temptation to be ‘poetic’ or ‘profound’, to claim thoughts that one never had or to edit for effect must be immense.

 So I hesitated because there was also the specific fear that the journal would turn out to be a prose exposition of Lark and Merlin which would bury the poems in the details that had been originally left out.

 Should have known better by now.
 The postman delivered it early in the day.
 I had plans.
 There were things I had to do, and I thought, I haven’t got time for this.
 But I want to read a bit.
 Just a few pages.
 And many hours later I’d finished it and all the other things I had planned to do were still waiting to be done.

 The Journal is the record of an intelligence moving through a landscape and taking careful note of everything seen, felt and heard.
 It’s also, incidentally and occasionally, about the writing of The Ballad of Jamie Allan.
 For those of us who like that book there’s the added bonus of a short run of 6 pieces about Nell Clarke, one of Allen’s partners, which doesn’t show up in The Ballad of Jamie Allen.